vmware/vic/CONTRIBUTING.md

 Writing code that is easy to understand, debug, and modify is important to the long-term health of a project.
-To help achieve these goals, we have adopted coding style recommendations of the boarder software community.
+To help achieve these goals, we have adopted coding style recommendations of the broader software community.

 [Effective Go][effective-go] introduces and discusses many key ideas and the [Code Review Comments wiki][crc] lists many common mistakes.